hdShang/arxiv-daily/docs/cs-CL/2025-05-06/papers/250504016v1-slot-structuring-the-output-of-large-language-models.md

 ---
 layout: default
-title: SLOT: Structuring the Output of Large Language Models
+title: "SLOT: Structuring the Output of Large Language Models"
 ---

 # SLOT: Structuring the Output of Large Language Models